-Landmark Light is a regular light-up that show visitors different light patterns in summer and winter.
+Landmark Light is a regular light-up that shows visitors different light patterns in summer and winter.
 The tower is set with 180 LEDs that brightly light up the whole tower on the weekdays from Monday to Thursday.
-You can enjoy the winter version from the early October when the lights turn warm colors such as red and orange!
-In the summer, the lights shine with a cooler teint of red and white.
+You can enjoy the winter version from early October when the lights turn warm colors such as red and orange!
+In the summer, the lights shine with a cooler tint of red and white.

 2. New Light-up (since 2020): Infinity Diamond Veil

 Infinity Diamond Veil is a new illumination that just started in 2020 to celebrate the arrival of the new era Reiwa in Japan.
-The tower gets illuminated with 268 LEDs that frequently change the color, creating an endless range of designs and light patterns.
+The tower gets illuminated with 268 LEDs that frequently change color, creating an endless range of designs and light patterns.
 Visitors can enjoy different light patterns for each month based on 12 different colors, and the color also changes every hour!

-In addition to these ‘normal’ illuminations, there are specific arrangements for special events including National Breast Cancer Awareness Month, Christmas and recently there has been a special illumination for the corona pandemic too.
+In addition to these ‘normal’ illuminations, there are specific arrangements for special events including National Breast Cancer Awareness Month, and Christmas, and recently there has been a special illumination for the covid-19 pandemic too.